KristinaJera/jobseeking-app/README.md

 ### Deployment

-The app is deployed on Vercel:[ https://chat-ai-eight-hazel.vercel.app/](https://jseekingappp.netlify.app)
+The app is deployed on Netlify :[https://jseekingappp.netlify.app](https://jseekingappp.netlify.app)